qgallouedec/panda-gym/docs/custom/custom_robot.rst

 Full code
 ~~~~~~~~~

-We now have everything we need to define our custom robot.
-We only have to inherit the class :py:class:`PyBulletRobot<panda_gym.envs.core.PyBulletRobot>` in the following way.
+You now have everything you need to define your custom robot.
+You only have to inherit the class :py:class:`PyBulletRobot<panda_gym.envs.core.PyBulletRobot>` in the following way.

 .. code-block:: python